apostrophecms/docs/docs/reference/api/authentication.md

 ## API keys

 API keys are great for server-to-server communication, because they don't expire.
 They are unsuitable for client-side requests or use in headless applications because it is possible for end users to determine the API key and use it for their own purposes.
-For these roles see the section on [bearer tokens below](#bearer-tokens) below.
+For these roles see the section on [bearer tokens](#bearer-tokens) below.

 Configure API keys as an option in the `@apostrophecms/express` module in `app.js`.
 Alternately, all `@apostrophecms/express` configuration may be added in a separate `modules/@apostrophecms/express/index.js` file.